Skip to main content

 npx sst bind next dev

-You can also bind all the resources in your app and use it to run your tests.
+For example, you can use it to run your tests.

 npx sst bind vitest run